laravel-enso/documentation/docs/guide/development.md

 #### Next steps

-Below you'll find examples of customizing the generated files, considering the most complete scenario where we're creating the entire structure, with all the files.
+Below you'll find examples of customizing the generated files, considering the most complete scenario where we're creating the entire structure, with all the files locally within the project.

 ##### The table migration